AI is concentrating power. The window to counter this is now.

 The US gets 23 times more AI investment than China

 US private AI investment reached $285.9 billion in 2025.
 China received $13.3 billion.
-Southeast Asia received a rounding error.
-The AI frontier is not a global phenomenon.
-It is concentrated in a handful of zip codes in San Francisco and Seattle.
+The Global South received a rounding error.
+The AI frontier is not a global phenomenon — it is concentrated in a handful of zip codes.
 Everywhere else is structurally excluded.

 Stanford HAI 2026 AI Index